schmouk/CppBMPLoader/README.md

 to factorize as much code as possible.
 This was a tremendous decision when at bugs fixing time: each bug had to be fixed in one and only one place.
 This was also a very deceptive decision about the final readability of the code.
-So, you should avoid to have a first look at this code: prefer to go into the c++20 implementation of **CppBMPLoader** to have a far easier reading of it.
-There, we've preferred to duplicate the already debugged code, to provide a clear class for each type of object that is internally managed by the library.
+So, you should avoid to have a first look at this code.
+Prefer to go into the c++20 implementation of **CppBMPLoader** instead to have a far easier reading of it.
+There, we've preferred to duplicate the already debugged code, to provide a clear class for each type of object and for each format version that is internally managed by the library.

-Meanwhile, experienced c++ developers should get no trouble in understanding the directories tree structure and the code itself as well.
+Meanwhile, experienced c++ developers should get no trouble in understanding the directories tree structure and the code itself as well, which is commented everywhere it seemed to be useful.
 See directories **cpp-14** or **cpp-20** and enjoy!